hasansezertasan/litestar-playwright/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug report
-about: Report a bug in `theproject`
+about: Report a bug in `litestar-playwright`
 title: 'Bug: '
 labels: bug
 assignees: 'hasansezertasan'